Whether you know it or not, you’ve seen a tachinid fly before. It looks like the common housefly, but it is incredibly beneficial to your garden.

 How to Attract Tachinid Flies to Your Garden

-If you genuinely want to keep these beneficial farm insects, ensure that you plant a highly diverse garden that will appeal to them.
+If you genuinely want to keep these beneficial farm insects, plant a highly diverse garden that will attract them.

 Doing this will attract the beneficial little predators straight to you, drawn in by the frenzy of prey items that become available.

 You can also buy pollinators for your garden.
-Just ensure you have enough food to keep them well-fed all growing season long.
+Just ensure you have enough food to keep them well-fed throughout the growing season.

 If your garden is full of flowering herbs, you can expect to see a lot of these beneficial insects once the heat of the season arrives.